JoshuAcode200/The-VacaySpot/README.md

 Usage
 Open the app in your web browser.
-Use different routes in the website like Discover, Bookings, Login and Sign Up View detailed information about accommodations, activities, and more.
+Use different routes in the website like Discover, Bookings, Login and Sign Up
-Save your favorite destinations to your personal list.
-API
-The VacaySpot fetches data from a third-party travel API(RapidAPI).
-Ensure you have the necessary API keys and configurations set up in your environment.

-Environment Variables
-Create a .env file in the root of your project and add the following:

-makefile
-Copy code
-REACT_APP_API_KEY=your_api_key_here
-REACT_APP_API_URL=https://api.example.com/v1/
 Project Structure
 java
 Copy code